Markus2101/PythonHacking/README.md

 - Python Hacking (T. J. O'Connor)

 Though not always copied 1 to 1, the examples are very similar to the ones mentioned in above books.
+However, these examples are implemented for Python versions >= 3.x.

 ## Internet Protocol (IPv4 header)